How to Calculate the ROI of Your Sales Tools

 Answering these questions is a big challenge.
 And that’s exactly the position I was in a few years ago when I sat in the seat as a VP of Sales.
 In this article, I want to show you how I answered the questions then and how we help our customers answer the same questions now at Vengreso.

-Importance of Tracking the ROI of Your Sales Tech Stack
+Importance of Tracking the ROI of Your Sales Tools

 The good news is that it’s easy for sales leaders to track the impact of each sales tool.
 However, I’ve learned that it’s important to track more than revenue outcomes.
 As sales leaders, we should also track leading indicators such as activity and behavior so we can see what’s working and not working for our team.